Monte Carlo Tree Search with Tensor Factorization for Optimization Problems in Robotics: Introduction

 \section{Introduction}

 Optimization plays a critical role in robotics and serves as the foundation for a wide range of tasks, including inverse kinematics \citep{goldenberg2003complete}, obstacle avoidance \citep{marcucci2023motion}, multi-stage motion planning \citep{toussaint2015logic}, and contact-rich manipulation \citep{mason1986mechanics, mason1999progress}, see Figure~\ref{fig:div_domain}.
-Solving these problems requires addressing inherent nonlinear system dynamics, non-convex constraints, joint reasoning over discrete contact modes and continuous motion trajectories, as well as complex interactions with the environment—each of which presents substantial challenges for state-of-the-art optimization methods.
+Solving these problems requires addressing inherent nonlinear system dynamics, non-convex constraints, joint reasoning over discrete contact modes and continuous motion trajectories, as well as complex interactions with the environment, each of which presents substantial challenges for state-of-the-art optimization methods.
 Specifically, the nonlinearity intrinsic to robotics renders many of these problems non-convex, making gradient-based methods prone to getting trapped in poor local optima \citep{lembono2020memory}.
 Similarly, the need to jointly optimize over discrete modes and continuous motion introduces significant combinatorial complexity, substantially increasing computational costs and slowing convergence for both sampling-based \citep{lavalle2006planning, kavraki1996probabilistic} and search-based \citep{hart1968formal} approaches.
 Another key challenge is multi-modal solution discovery, where multiple distinct feasible solutions may exist due to task redundancies or environmental symmetries.
 Identifying and reasoning over such diverse solutions is essential for both robustness and global optimization.
 To cope with these challenges, general formulations are often discarded to instead focus on a small set of problems by exploiting the specific structures.
 For example, trajectory optimization is often addressed through convex optimization with local linearization \citep{wang2017constrained, malyuta2022convex}.
 Obstacle avoidance is typically tackled using sampling-based methods, assuming that the environment contains a sufficiently large free space \citep{lin2017sampling}.
-Contact-rich manipulation—a significantly more challenging task involving hybrid dynamics—is often tackled through local smoothing \citep{pang2023global} or the use of complementarity constraints \citep{moura2022non}.
-Different optimization techniques can also be combined hierarchically to solve more complex tasks such as aggressive quadrotor flight \citep{natarajan2021interleaving}, global optimization around obstacles \citep{marcucci2023motion}, and fast continuous-time motion planning \citep{mukadam2018continuous}.
+Contact-rich manipulation, which involves significantly more challenging hybrid dynamics, is often tackled through local smoothing \citep{pang2023global} or the use of complementarity constraints \citep{moura2022non}.

 Although these approaches are effective for individual tasks, they lack generalizability across domains.
 This limitation necessitates substantial human effort in problem design and imposes a heavy burden on problem decomposition in order to coordinate multiple specialized solvers for multi-task autonomy.
 Moreover, certain problems, such as multi-stage motion planning \citep{toussaint2015logic, Xue24ICRA} (also referred to as task and motion planning \citep{garrett2021integrated}), are inherently coupled and cannot be decomposed into independent subproblems that can be solved in isolation.
 In such cases, discrete mode sequencing (typically addressed with search-based methods) and continuous motion planning (typically addressed with gradient-based or sampling-based methods) must be considered jointly.